-Wisdom Teeth Extraction in Lititz and Lancaster
+Wisdom Teeth Extraction in Lititz

 As a restorative dentist, Dr. Moriarty usually strives to help patients keep their natural teeth for as long as possible—preferably a lifetime.
 Except for wisdom teeth.
 Most people are better off having those extracted, because they are not useful and in fact can often be a source of trouble.